Achieving net zero by 2030

 - Maintained our scope 1 and 2 emissions at zero (down from a baseline of 2.9 tCO2e in 2019).

-- Identified which scope 3 emissions are relevant to Thrive and reported comprehensive emissions estimates across these 7 categories, including all areas relating to the construction and operation of our sustainable energy sites.
+- For the second year running, we have reported comprehensive emissions estimates across our 7 relevant scope 3 categories, which include all areas relating to the construction and operation of our sustainable energy sites.

 - Calculated our avoided emissions (sometimes referred to as scope 4) to illustrate the wider carbon impact of the business.